itadventurer/k8s-copy-secrets/README.md

 ## Usage

-Annotate the secret that should be copied with the target namespace.
+Label the secret that should be copied with the target namespace.
 Example:

 ```yaml